 If the customer never reaches the success page, assume the payment failed and do not fulfill the order.

-To receive funds and start the Net 30-60-90 clock for the customer, you will need to capture the charge using the charge_id.
+To receive funds and start the Net 30-60-90 clock for the customer, you will need to capture the authorization after fulfillment.

 | Environment | Endpoint |